bigcharinthon/ecommerce-sales-analysis/README.md

 What is the total revenue generated from all orders?

 **Purpose:**
-To understand overall business performance and establish a baseline for further analysis.
+To understand the overall dataset and use it as a foundation for further business analysis.

 ---